myGat/AI-dungeon/DevTool/ReadMe.md

 - create a new working directory.

-- copy localServer.js and ScriptGenerator.js on your working directory.
+- copy localServer.js, ScriptGenerator.js, config.json and buildFiles.json in your working directory.
 Copy the folder 'webpage' with its content in your working directory.

 - open buildFiles.json: it's a json file with the lists sharedLiraryFiles, inputModFiles, contextModFiles, and outputModFiles. those are the list of files that will be concatenated to create the 4 scripts.
 Modify those lists to suit your need.
 Note: the default values use files given here